Sphereserver/Source/README.md

 ### Windows
 #### Visual Studio (VS)
-* Open the project file `GraySvr.vcxproj` using Visual Studio
+* Open the project file `SphereSvr.vcxproj` using Visual Studio
 * On top menu, select the build configuration (Debug/Local/Nightly/Release) and click on `Build > Build Solution` to compile

 **NOTES:**
-* **VS > 2010 users:** When opening `GraySvr.vcxproj` for the first time it will request an update on project file, just click OK to update
+* **VS > 2010 users:** When opening `SphereSvr.vcxproj` for the first time it will request an update on project file, just click OK to update
 * **VS 2017 users:** VS 2017 have an modular installation, it comes with just basic components and extra components must be installed as needed.
 To use Sphere source you must open **Visual Studio Installer** to install `Desktop Development with C++` workload and `Windows Universal CRT SDK` individual component

 #### CMake / MinGW